Marty Peretz: In popular culture

 In the 1993 novel Blue Hearts, set in Washington D.C., PBS news anchor Jim Lehrer included Peretz as the roman à clef character "Jonathan Perry".
 Lehrer wrote of the fictional Perry:He was a lightweight sociology professor of no special talent or accomplishment who owned and edited the magazine The New World because his wife was a shoe company heiress who bought it for him.
 He was a joke in all circles except those that believed money was important...[he] had made himself even more foolish by writing a recent column accusing the producers of...public television and radio, of blacklisting him for his strong pro-Israel views.
 It was an embarrassing incoherence that only the owner of a publication could have brought to public print.

-The incident described in Lehrer's novel apparently derived from real life.
-Press critic Jack Shafer noted that Peretz, in a column titled "Blacklisted," described having "leaned on NPR News Veep Bill Buzenberg for just a little mike (to no avail) and that he told PBS's Jim Lehrer he wouldn't turn down a date on The MacNeil/Lehrer NewsHour, either."
-Lehrer was said to have never offered Peretz an invitation to appear on his show.
+The incident described in the novel apparently derived from real life.
+Press critic Jack Shafer noted that Peretz, in a column titled "Blacklisted", described having "leaned on NPR News Veep Bill Buzenberg for just a little mike (to no avail) and that he told PBS's Jim Lehrer he wouldn't turn down a date on The MacNeil/Lehrer NewsHour, either."
+Lehrer was said to have never offered Peretz an invitation to appear on the show.

 Peretz is portrayed in Stephen Glass's 2003 novel The Fabulist and by Ted Kotcheff in the 2003 film Shattered Glass, based on the Glass controversy.